 Sexual Misconduct Involving a Child

-This stands as the most serious of sexual misconduct violations.
-Under Missouri Revised Statutes § 566.083, a person is charged with sexual misconduct involving a child when they:
+This is by far the most serious of sexual misconduct offenses.
+Under Missouri Revised Statutes § 566.083, a person is charged with sexual misconduct involving a child if they:

 - Knowingly expose their genitals to a child less than 15 years of age under circumstances in which they know that the conduct is likely to cause affront or alarm to the child